tenkeyless/dart_docs/src/content/effective-dart/design.md

 ```

-### DO follow existing mnemonic conventions when naming type parameters
+### DO follow existing mnemonic conventions when naming type parameters {:#do-follow-existing-mnemonic-conventions-when-naming-type-parameters}

 Single letter names aren't exactly illuminating, but almost all generic types
 use them.
 Fortunately, they mostly use them in a consistent, mnemonic way.